Very few people have written about the history of junk journals and how they came to be.

-Naturally, creative and artistic people have built on the original concept of junk journaling to create offshoots left, right and centre.
+Naturally, creative and artistic people have built on the original concept of junk journals to create offshoots left, right and centre.

 So too does lace, fabric, buttons, playing cards, pretty paper, book pages, music sheets, vintage ephemera, and any other number of “new” things you choose to make or embellish your journals with.

 Of course, this does mean some junk journalers (myself included) don’t just use “free” stuff anymore.

-There are even hoards of wonderfully talented people who’ve created junk journal printables, digitals and kits, which are supremely popular – even if they do seem quite far removed from the initial idea of junk journaling.
+There are even hoards of wonderfully talented people who’ve created junk journal printables, digitals and kits, which are supremely popular – even if they do seem quite far removed from the initial idea of junk journals.

 The Circle Of